Kristenkj/Python_Projects/README.md

 Below you will find a table with more info regarding the projects within each folder.:

-//This portion is still in progress :)
+#This portion is still in progress :)
 |Folder | Project Name | Description | Tools Used |
 | --- | --- | --- | --- |
 | Calculators | Basic_Calc01 | | |